-Once the command finishes, traffic sent to port 9876 on the local computer will be routed over Secure Sockets Layer (SSL) to the cluster head node and appear to originate there.
+Once the command finishes, traffic sent to port 9876 on the local computer is routed to the cluster head node.

 Provide the following information on the Options controlling SSH port forwarding form:

-- Click Add to add the settings, and then click Open to open an SSH connection.
+Select Add to add the settings, and then select Open to open an SSH connection.

 Use the tunnel from your browser

-Configure the browser to use localhost:9876 as a SOCKS v5 proxy.
+Configure the browser to use localhost and the port you used when creating the tunnel as a SOCKS v5 proxy.
 Here's what the Firefox settings look like.
 If you used a different port than 9876, change the port to the one you used:

-Selecting Remote DNS will resolve Domain Name System (DNS) requests by using the HDInsight cluster.
-If this is unselected, DNS will be resolved locally.
+Selecting Remote DNS resolves Domain Name System (DNS) requests by using the HDInsight cluster.
+This setting resolves DNS using the head node of the cluster.

 Verify with Ambari web UI